 Removing grass from your yard gets to be a pattern after a while with outdoor projects.
 It can happen frequently, whether you are installing a front pathway, digging a garden pond, laying cable for landscape path lights, installing a fence, or just about anything else.

 There is a grass removal routine that produces cleaner cuts, makes this heavy job less backbreaking, and smooths the transplant process.
 Having the correct tools such as a sod cutter and a sled takes you a long way toward successful completion.

-Also, understand that you will be digging up complete layers of turf.
+Understand that you will be digging up complete layers of turf.
 You will not be removing just the grass but the attached dirt as well.
-If this sounds difficult, it is less difficult than you may imagine.
+If this sounds difficult, in one sense it is less difficult than you may imagine.
 It is far easier to pull out the grass with the underlying soil attached.
 In fact, the more dirt that is attached, the easier the project is.
 Generally, the entire thickness of the turf removed will be from 3 inches to 6 inches.